 - Support Technical Large Animal Rescue programs in your area.

 - Train and become a Technical Large Animal Rescue responder.

 - Volunteer to assist with non-technical support activities.

-If you have equipment to donate or wish to know more about the specialized equipment that the fundraising campaign will pay for, please contact
+These programs are community based.
+If you wish to become involved, have equipment to donate, or you just wish to know more about the specialized equipment and services that these teams provide, please contact